egonw/create-bridgedb-metabolites/README.md

 This groovy script creates a Derby file for BridgeDB [1] for use in PathVisio, etc.

-The script has been tested with HMDB 3.6 [2], ChEBI 150, and Wikidata from June 2016.
+The script has been tested with HMDB 3.6 [2], ChEBI 150, and Wikidata from September 2016.

 I'm indebted to all that worked on identifier mappings in these projects: